trz42/eessi-bot-software-layer/README.md

 The bot consists of three components, the Smee client, the event handler and the job manager.
 Running the Smee client was explained in [Step 1](#step1).

 ## <a name="step6.1"></a>Step 6.1: Running the event handler
-As the event handler may run for a long time, it is adviced to run it in a `screen` or `tmux` session.
+As the event handler may run for a long time, it is advised to run it in a `screen` or `tmux` session.

 The event handler is provided by the Python script `eessi_bot_software_layer.py`.
 Change directory to `eessi-bot-software-layer` (which was created by cloning the